PatrickPalmer/UnrealLiveLinkCInterface/README.md

 Once you have your IPv4 values, you can then proceed to set up the link depending on the two scenarios outlined below:

-* In C Interface library, call the appropriate C functions to set the endpoints.
+1. In C Interface library, call the appropriate C functions to set the endpoints.
-* In Unreal, open the Project Settings and go to the UDP Messaging section.
+2. Project Settings and go to the UDP Messaging section.
-* Enter the IPv4 value into C Interface Library and Unreal based on the following scenarios:
+3. Enter the IPv4 value into C Interface Library and Unreal based on the following scenarios:

-  a.
-If you want C Interface Library to keep track the various instances of Unreal that it should connect to:
+      * If you want C Interface Library to keep track the various instances of Unreal that it should connect to:
               1. Input the target IPv4 into Unreal's Unicast Endpoint field.
               2. Add that same value to the list of C Interface Library's Static Endpoints function.
               3. Repeat this for each device running Unreal.
-  b.
-If you want each instance of Unreal to keep track of the instance of C Interface Library it should connect to:
+      * If you want each instance of Unreal to keep track of the instance of C Interface Library it should connect to:
               1. Input the IPv4 value into C Interface Library's Unicast Endpoint function.
               2. Add the same value to Unreal's Multicast Endpoint field.
               3. Repeat step 2 for each instance of Unreal.

 ## Design considerations